He looked me right in the eyes and said “Don’t give up”.

 His (or her) message came at just the right time for quite a few of us, I suspect.
 Sometimes life threatens to wear you out, and a kind reminder to hang in there and not give up is just what you need.
 And this owl seemed very intent on his message.

 The original artwork of Sharon’s owl has gone to a very special young woman I admire greatly.
 And my first print, of course, will shortly be winging its way to New South Wales, hopefully to meet this feathered inspiration personally – unless he has flown off to share his wisdom and experience with another family.
 This is how the print turned out.
-And yes, it is available on Etsy.
-Click on the picture below and it will take you there.
-(Just between you, me and the world – if anyone ever buys one of my prints off Etsy I think I will fall over in shock.
-I regularly sell them in person, but Etsy?
-Anyway, it is there because I am often asked if I have an Etsy shop and it’s time to stop making excuses about why I don’t.
-So now I do.)
+And yes, it is also available from my print shop just as you can see below.

 Did you like this post?
 I'd love to know!